Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 So my wife has come with me to comic conventions and has graduated from geek girlfriend to a proper well-formed geek.

-It got to the point where my wife has read twenty-five or so of my comic book articles and asked me why I don’t do more hubs about the women in comic books.
+It got to the point where my wife has read twenty-five or so of my comic book articles and asked me why I don’t write more articles about the women in comic books.
 She was right, of course.
 The only woman I’d done any concentrated work was with The Scarlet Witch and I’d listed a few others here and there, but nothing was really featured.

 So I thought about it.
 I wanted to do an article about the women the Marvel Universe forgot.
 There are plenty of female heroes like the Black Widow, Captain Marvel (Carol Danvers), She-Hulk, and Spider-Woman—those are the easy ones.
 I want to talk about the ones that no one talks about anymore.